 A debit card security code (CSC) is a three or four-digit number that appears on your debit card.
 It may also be referred to as a debit card CVV or CVC, which indicates card verification value and card verification code, respectively.

-Where is the security code on a debit card?
+Where is the security code (CVV) on a debit card?

-The security code can be found on the front or back of a debit card, depending on the payments service your bank uses.
+The security code can be found on the front or back of a debit card depending on which bank or credit union you use.
 With Chase debit cards, the three-digit code appears on the back of the card to the right side of the white signature strip.